-In the Northern Hemisphere, Beltane is this Sunday!
-Or, technically, it starts at sundown on Saturday.
+In the Northern Hemisphere, Beltane (also known as May Day) is upon us!
 Derived from a Celtic word that means “bright fire,” Beltane is the time when the dark half of the year transitions fully into the light.
 This means it’s a liminal time, when the veil between the human realm and the realm of the fae is open.
 It’s a power point on the Wheel of the Year when the energies of purification, expansion, energy, light, and life have fully awakened and are gaining momentum.

 Drink (and Possibly Share) Chamomile Lemonade.
 Lemons and their gentle sunshiny energy are traditionally associated with Beltane, as are daisies (like chamomile, which is a type of daisy) and the color yellow (like both ingredients).
 Plus, fairies love daisies!
 So think of chamomile lemonade as the ultimate Beltane potion for aligning with the sweetness of springtime sunshine and this magical time of the year.
 (Here’s a recipe!)